-This version of the programme is no longer recruiting.
-Please refer to the programme specification for the programme with the same name.
+This programme is no longer recruiting.
+Please refer to the updated programme specification for the programme with the same name.

-Final award B.A.(Hons) Intermediate awards available Cert HE, Dip HE Marketing, University Certificate and University Associate Certificate UCAS code N500 Details of professional body accreditation None Relevant QAA Benchmark statements General Business and Management Date specification last up- dated May 2012
+Final award BA (Hons) Intermediate awards available Cert HE, Dip HE, BA UCAS code N600 Details of professional body accreditation N/A Relevant QAA Benchmark statements Business and Management Date specification last up-dated September 2012